liferay/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/03-adding-pages-to-sites/03-content-pages/04-building-content-pages-and-templates.markdown

 7. Add a *Card* to the left column of the layout.

-8. Add a *Card Basic* to the right side, and then an *Image* below that inside the same column.
+8. Add a *Paragraph* to the right side, and then an *Image* below that inside the same column.

 ![Figure 2: You have lots of flexibility when arranging Fragments on a page.](../../../../../images/content-page-creation-step-1.png)